'When we heard, we started to call everyone': Preston restaurant boss' family sleeping in cars after earthquake

-Turkey Earthquake: Turkish restaurant owner in Bamber Bridge asks that people to 'pray for Turkey' as she says relatives are sleeping in their cars after deadly earthquake
+Turkey Earthquake: Restaurant owner says relatives are sleeping in their cars and asks people to 'pray for Turkey'

-A number of Turkish nations living and working in Preston have family members affected by the deadly earthquake.
+A number of Turkish nationals living and working in Preston have family members affected by the deadly earthquake.

 Gul Akgum, 48, owner of the family business Taste Of Turkey, told the Post about how relatives in Adana, Turkey, are sleeping in their cars in the aftermath of the country’s deadliest natural disaster in over a decade.